Chemotherapy for Germ Cell Tumors

 Some types of chemotherapy can cause infertility, so your doctor discusses sperm or egg banking options with you.

-NYU Langone oncology nurses, social workers, and child psychologists can help your child handle the emotional stress of hair loss.
+Our oncology nurses, social workers, and child psychologists can help your child handle the emotional stress of hair loss.
 They can recommend bandanas, hats, scarves, and wigs until the hair grows back weeks or months after chemotherapy ends.